-Note: This article is the ninth in an ongoing series for angels new to investing.
+Note: This article is the thirteenth in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 When entrepreneurs seek out angel investors, the majority are looking for financial capital.
 Very few entrepreneurs understand the importance of finding smart investors who will invest both Financial and Human Capital.

 At Launchpad, one of our core philosophies revolves around this issue.
 We aren’t interested in making investments where our only value add is cash.
 If we don’t have expertise in our group that can help an entrepreneur succeed, we won’t invest.

 Ham practices what he preaches.
 He works closely with many of the companies he invests in, whether as a board member, board observer or just to help out.
 Having sat on many startup boards since 2002, he understands the kind of Human Capital that angels can provide.
 And, he witnessed when angels do more harm than good.
 Some of what he learned over the years can be found in the Director’s Guidebook articles he authored.

 Q: What roles do you think angel investors can perform for a startup company?

 I like to classify the roles that angel investors take on with a startup in the following three categories.
 The list starts with the most casual of roles (the mentor) and ends with the most committed of roles (the corporate board member or director).

 I encourage you to read the linked articles for a more detailed description of what each role entails.

 Q: If you could give an entrepreneur advice on working with angels, what would it be?